Does your Mercedes-Benz brake feel soft and weak? Learn how to fix the problem by replacing your Mercedes-Benz’s front brake pads and rotors.

 - Set the torque wrench to 133 ft-lbs.
 Once the torque wrench is set, tighten the bolts until the torque wrench clicks.

 - Install the pads into the caliper.
 Ensure that the pad material is facing the rotor.
-If the pads do not slide in easily, use the screwdriver to push the caliper pistons in.
+If the pads do not slide in easily, push the caliper pistons in with the screwdriver.

 We hope you find the Mercedes-Benz S-Class W221 Front Brake Pads and Rotors guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.